-$\mbox{Mr.}$ Bowey is currently Chair of the Special Committee, and serves on the Corporate Governance Committee and Strategic Initiatives Committee.
+Mr. Bowey is currently Chair of the Special Committee, and serves on the Human Resources and Compensation Committee, and Strategic Initiatives Committee.
+Mr. Bowey also served on the Corporate Governance Committee for part of 2018, and rejoined it effective February 21, 2019.

-BOARD AND COMMITTEES 2017 ATTENDANCE JOINED
+BOARD AND COMMITTEES 2018 ATTENDANCE JOINED

 Board 7/7 2011

-Special Committee 5/5 2011
+Special Committee 7/7 2011

-Corporate Governance Committee 5/5 2016
+Corporate Governance Committee 3/3 2016

-Strategic Initiatives Committee 5/5 2016
+Strategic Initiatives Committee 3/4 2016

+Human Resources and Compensation Committee 0/0 2018

 Brick Brewing Co.
+Limited

-Limited 2010 to present
+2010 to present